pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 app.exec_()
 ```

-The code above will create a Qt application with the `ConfigurationWidget` and `GroupPresetTableWidget`:
+The code above will create a Qt Application with the `ConfigurationWidget` and `GroupPresetTableWidget`:

 ![basic_usage](./images/basic_usage.png)